-Editor's note: Whether the need of initiation of the tracking area updating procedure to stop the use of WUS assistance is FFS.

-Editor's note: Whether the need of initiation of the tracking area updating procedure in a change of the WUS assistance usage conditions at the UE is FFS.

 For all cases except case b, the UE shall set the EPS update type IE in the TRACKING AREA UPDATE REQUEST message to "TA updating".
 For case b, the UE shall set the EPS update type IE to "periodic updating".